Tuesday, December 10, 2024

 It was always a side-gig, but I began to shift more of my work to teaching college composition courses as I realized my defense information career, such as it was, was drawing to a conclusion.
 Through all this time, I continued to profile weapon systems for the company that first hired me back in 1998.
 Yet, desktop publishing technology had changed over time.
 When I first started, the company required the records be prepared with the extensive use of HTML tags and all hyperlinks had to be formatted manually in a very specific way.
 Each assignment typically had thousands of HTML tags and hundreds of hyperlinks.
 Very little of my time was actually involved in researching and writing.
 Since I was the only stringer to endure the tedium so long, I became something of an institutional relic.

-As the decades rolled by, the need for HTML tags and special hyperlink formatting was no longer needed.
-Nevertheless, how I did things had become engrained in me and it was difficult to make the change.
+Nevertheless, how I did things had become engrained in me and it was difficult to make the change when I did find out.
 So, I kept turning in assignments as I always had, HTML tags and all, which, as the old man caused my editor friend at the beginning of this journey, was just creating more work for the database editor.
 Eventually, I made the change as the evolution of the software eliminated about half the total time I spent working on an assignment.

 Notably, this entire time, the new database editor said nothing to me.
 I was actually hoping he would and probably dragged it out longer than I should have just to see if I would get a reaction.
 I didnt.
 Over twenty years younger than me, I could only surmise he was hesitant to disrespect the old man.